modl-uclouvain/randomcarbon/README.md

 ## Aim

 The code is intended to generate new models for schwarzites [1-3].
-Schwarzites are 3D carbon-based nanostructures which are characterized by a negative curvature and that form 3 bonds with other carbons (sp<sup>2</sup> hybridization).
+Schwarzites are 3D carbon-based nanostructures which are characterized by a negative curvature and that form 3 bonds with other carbon atoms (sp<sup>2</sup> hybridization).
 These nanostructures are 'surface-like' hence, once the reference template has been chosen, they are predicted to occupy a narrow space in a certain distance from it.
 Therefore, one constraint is that the carbon atoms distance from the template <i>d</i> will be <i>min_distance &lt; d &lt; max_distance</i>.
 Another constraint is the hybridization, so models in which carbon atoms form exactly three bonds will be promoted.
-Finally, the goal is to produce symmetrical structure: as a consequence, a spacegroup will be enforced and kept during the all generation process.
+Finally, the goal is to produce symmetrical structures: as a consequence, a spacegroup will be enforced and kept during the all generation process.
 To deal with structure generation and the spacegroup analysis the [pymatgen](https://pymatgen.org/) package is used.

-The templates provided in the [templates](randomcarbon/data/templates/) folder are some of zeolite from the [IZA Database of Zeolite structure](http://www.iza-structure.org/databases/), however one can also use other zeolite from that database or from others.
+The templates provided in the [templates](randomcarbon/data/templates/) folder are some of zeolite from the [IZA Database of Zeolite structure](http://www.iza-structure.org/databases/), however one can also use other templates from that database or other sources.

 ## Installation